Please ensure Javascript is enabled for purposes of website accessibility

 Christine Johnston

 Christine Johnston is an Associate Professor in the School of Education at Western Sydney University and a member of the Transforming Early Education and Child Health Research Centre.
-Christine teaches and researches primarily in the areas of early childhood intervention, family-centred practice, person-centred practice, individualised funding and evidence-based practice.
+Christine teaches and researches mainly in the areas of early childhood intervention and evidence-based practice.

 Danielle Tracey